Race and ethnicity in Brazil: South

 The South of Brazil is the region with the largest percentage of Europeans.
 According to the 2005 census, people of European ancestry account for 79.6% of the population.
 In colonial times, this region had a very small population.

 The region what is now Southern Brazil was originally settled by Amerindian peoples, mostly Guarani and Kaingangs.
 Only a few settlers from São Paulo were living there.
 This situation made the region vulnerable to attacks from neighboring countries.
 This fact forced the King of Portugal to decide to populate the region.
 For this, settlers from the Portuguese Azores islands were sent to the coast in 1617.

 To stimulate the immigration to Brazil, the king offered several benefits for the Azorean couples.
 Between 1748 and 1756, six thousand Portuguese from the Azores moved to the coast of Santa Catarina.
 They were mainly newly married who were seeking a better life.
 At that time, the Azores were one of the poorest regions of Portugal.
 They established themselves mainly in the Santa Catarina Island, nowadays the region of Florianópolis.
 Later, some couples moved to Rio Grande do Sul, where they established Porto Alegre, the capital.
 The Azoreans lived on fishing and agriculture, especially flour.
-They composed over half of Rio Grande do Sul and Santa Catarina's population in the late 18th century.
+They comprised over half of Rio Grande do Sul and Santa Catarina's population in the late 18th century.
 The state of Paraná was settled by colonists from São Paulo due to their proximity (Paraná was part of São Paulo until the mid-19th century).

 With the development of cattle in the interior of Rio Grande do Sul, African slaves began arriving in large numbers.
 By 1822, Africans were 50% of Rio Grande do Sul's population.
 This number decreased to 25% in 1858 and to only 5.2% in 2005.
 Most of them came from Angola.

 After independence from Portugal (1822) the Brazilian government started to stimulate the arrival of a new wave of immigrants to settle the South.
 In 1824 they established São Leopoldo, a German community.
 Major Schaeffer, a German who was living in Brazil, was sent to Germany in order to bring immigrants.
 From Rhineland-Palatinate, the Major brought the immigrants and soldiers.
 Settlers from Germany were brought to work as small farmers, because there were many land holdings without workers.

 To attract the immigrants, the Brazilian government had promised large tracts of land, where they could settle with their families and colonize the region.
 The first years were not easy.
 Many Germans died of tropical disease, while others left the colonies to find better living conditions.
 The German colony of São Leopoldo was a disaster.
 Nevertheless, in the following years, a further 4,830 Germans arrived at São Leopoldo, and then the colony started to develop, with the immigrants establishing the town of Novo Hamburgo (New Hamburg).